bluontt/MultiCOD-Bot-Lobby-Tool/README.md

 ## ❓ Frequently Asked Questions (FAQs)

+**Q: Why are there so many processes running in Task Manager (e.g., 36 processes for 10 views)?**
+A: This is due to our **Double-View Architecture** designed for maximum stability.
+For each game instance, the app runs two separate processes: one for the game itself and one for its control bar (label/reload buttons).
+This ensures that if a game freezes, your controls remain responsive.
+Additionally, Chromium spawns several helper processes for GPU acceleration, networking, and audio to keep each bot session strictly isolated.

 **Q: How many instances can I run at once?**
 A: The tool supports 1-44 views.
 Your actual limit depends on your PC specs and internet speed.
 Start with 10-15 views and increase if performance is good.